proshoumma/Mister-Poster/README.md

 # Mister Poster
 ![Preview](./visual_designs/logo_small.png)

-#### An Universal Timeline application where you can share your thoughts to everyone.
+#### A social app with Universal Timeline where you can share your thoughts to everyone.
 No friendship needed!!!

 Download the APK : [Installable APK](https://github.com/shoumma/Mister-Poster/raw/master/apk-releases/mister-poster.apk)